gopenapi/gopenapi/README.md

 ### How to write `gopenapi.conf.js`?
 The code in `gopenapi.conf.js` is very long, I do not recommend you to modify it, you can create a new issue if you have same requirements.

-If you really want to modify it, don’t worry about breaking it, just delete it and run gopenapi again Will regenerate.
+If you really want to modify it, don’t worry about breaking it, just delete it and run gopenapi again will regenerate it.

 The next example shows how to write `gopenapi.conf.js`: